ministryofjustice/security-guidance/intranet/line-manager-approval.md

 # Line Manager approval

-This guidance applies to all staff and contractors who work for the Ministry of Justice \(MoJ\).
+This guidance applies to all staff and contractors who work for the Ministry of Justice MoJ.

 Some MoJ IT Policy documents need you to get a review or approval from a Line Manager or other senior person.
 Do this before taking an action or working in a particular way.